vitaliejicol/lucid/README.md

 * What aspects need to be considered to make the code work in a CD pipeline (how does it successfully and safely get into production)?

 - I will come up with an answer.

+* Two things I didn't finish: autoscalling and ec2 role for RDS.
+But I added other small features to the code.